CUTR-at-USF/gtfs-realtime-validator/ADDING_NEW_RULES.md

 # Adding new rules

-We will want to add new rules to this validator as the [GTFS-realtime spec](https://github.com/google/transit/tree/master/gtfs-realtime) and the surrounding applications and tools change.
+We will want to add new rules to this validator as the [GTFS Realtime spec](https://github.com/google/transit/tree/master/gtfs-realtime) and the surrounding applications and tools change.
 This page outlines the process of adding new rules to this tool.

 ### 0. Prepare for implementation

 * Check the list of [currently implemented rules](RULES.md) to make sure the rule doesn't already exist.
 * Check the list of [planned future rules](https://github.com/CUTR-at-USF/gtfs-realtime-validator/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+rule%22) to see if an issue already exists for the proposed rule.
     * If no existing issue exists, open a new issue with the ["new rule" label](https://github.com/CUTR-at-USF/gtfs-realtime-validator/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+rule%22).
 * Discuss the rule with the community via the Github issue and come to a general consensus on the exact logic, and if it should be an `ERROR` or `WARNING`.
-Generally, errors are behavior that directly violate the GTFS-realtime documentation.
-Warnings are behavior that is not advised (e.g., against best practices) but not explicitly forbidden in the GTSF-realtime documentation.
+Generally, errors are behavior that directly violate the GTFS Realtime specification.
+Warnings are behavior that is not advised (e.g., against best practices) but not explicitly forbidden in the GTSF Realtime specification.
 * Implement new rule using the process below

 For the below example, let's look at implementing a new rule that will make sure that each `vehicle.id` in a VehiclePositions feed is unique.
 If there are two VehiclePosition entities in a feed with the same `vehicle.id`, then the validator should log an error.